-Saving seeds can be a complicated, but also very fun and rewarding gardening skill to learn.
+Saving lettuce seeds is a great place to start learning how to save your own seeds.
+Saving seeds can be complicated, but it is also a very fun and rewarding gardening skill to learn.

 How Lettuce Plants Produce Seeds

 Bolting is a term used in gardening to describe the process of a plant developing a seed head (or flower).
 Not all vegetables bolt.
 If a vegetable produces a fruit (think, tomatoes, squash, melons) then the seeds develop in the fruit.
-But if the vegetable is one that doesn’t produce a fruit, then when it develops a flower head we call that “Bolting”.
+However, if the vegetable is one that doesn’t produce a fruit, then when it develops a flower head we call that “Bolting.”
 Lettuce is one of those plants that bolt.

 Lettuce is Self Fertile

-But if you are concerned about cross pollination of your lettuce plants there are 3 methods you can use to prevent it.
+But if you are concerned about cross-pollination of your lettuce plants there are 3 methods you can use to prevent it.

-Harvesting your Lettuce seeds
+Harvesting Your Lettuce Seeds

 Harvesting is actually quite simple.
 Often it is as easy as putting the plant inside a paper grocery bag and giving it a shake!

-I like to be a bit more precise with it.
+However, I like to be a bit more precise with it.
 Just get a small container and sit by the plant and find all the mature seed heads.
 Then just take that head between your fingers and rub a bit and the seeds break free and fall into the container.

-One lettuce plant doesn’t produce a ton of seeds, unless you are very careful when you harvest.
+One lettuce plant doesn’t produce a ton of seeds unless you are very careful when you harvest.
 So you should consider letting several plants go to seed if you are planning on having a supply of seeds that lasts for 3 years.

-Can you Eat the lettuce?
+Can You Eat the Lettuce?

-Open Pollinated (heirloom) vs. Hybrid Plants
+Open Pollinated (Heirloom) vs. Hybrid Plants

 I love the book Seed to Seed by Suzanne Ashworth(affiliate link).
 If you want to learn more about seed saving this book is an excellent resource!